FAU-LAP/NOMAD-CAMELS/docs/installation.md

 ## 1. Using the CAMELS_installer.exe (Windows)
-Simply download the CAMELS installer (.exe) from the *[Homepage](https://fau-lap.github.io/CAMELS/)*
+Simply download the CAMELS installer (.exe) from *[here](https://github.com/A-D-Fuchs/CAMELS_installer/blob/main/Output/NOMAD-CAMELS_installer.exe)*\
 Run the installer.
-Admin rights should not be rquired.
+Admin rights should not be required.

 - Creates all necessary folders and files
 - This installes pyenv to `%userprofile%\.pyenv\`